inab-certh/MyPal---smart-notification-macrolayer/README.md

 ## Acknowledgments

 - The Flutter community for continuous support.
-- We want to thank all the MyPal consortium members that aided in the design and implementation of this service.
+- A huge thank you to all the MyPal consortium members that aided in the design and implementation of this service.

 Also the present service has been presented in a Poster form at the 19th International Conference on Informatics, Management and Technology in Healthcare (#ICIMTH2021).
 You can find it [Here](https://ebooks.iospress.nl/doi/10.3233/SHTI210967)